pnp/sp-dev-fx-extensions/samples/react-application-machine-translations/README.md

-# title of the sample
+# Machine Translations Extension

 ## Summary
 This application customizer let's you translate the text on a SharePoint page using the [Translator Text API](https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/) of Microsoft Azure.

 The extension will determine the language of the page using the page description.
-A drop-down is provide with available languages (that are configurable).
+A drop-down is provided with available languages (that are configurable).
 All content inside Text Web parts will be translated to the specified language

 ![](./assets/main_screenshot.png)